Jonathan-Mandl/Ex4/README.md

 The Command.cpp class is an abstractic class that all of the other commands classes inherited from her.
 The functions in that class is:
  - getDescription() - that reurn string that descript the command.
- - Command(string description, DefaultIO* dio) - init of the obejc of command.
+ - Command(string description, DefaultIO* dio) - init of the command obejct.

 The Command1.cpp class is the option if the user enter 1 to upload unclssified csv file.
 In this case the client wait for the user to enter CSV file with X,Y examples and thire classifications.
+The functions in that class is:
+ - Command1() - init of the command1 obejct
+ - readExample() -
+ - readTest() -
+ - execute() -